gaehlerm/SoftwareEngineering/README.md

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
 One to the low-level side, another one towards the high-level side.

 In this chapter we learn that interfaces exist not only in software but also in the real world.
 And we can learn a great deal from them.
 An interface is always the connection between a developer and a user.
 It is defined by the developer, but it should be designed from a user perspective.
 Because the developer has to implement it only once while the users might have to interact with the interface thousands of times.
-Therefore it pays off to design an interface properly.
+Therefore it pays off to design an interface properly, as it was already explained in the chapter on levels of abstraction.

 ## Real world interfaces

 Functions, classes, libraries and also complete software or smartphone apps have an interface.
 Even technical objects like plugs have an interface.
-The technical details may vary quite a lot but the basic principles are very similar.
+The technical details may vary quite a lot, but the basic principles are very similar.

 "Plugs", you may laugh.
 Yes, even plugs.
 Electric plugs in America look different than the European ones.
 It is impossible to plug in an American plug into a European socket and vice versa.
 This is due to historical reasons, but at the same time also a safety measure.
-It prevents you from connecting your American 110V device into a European 230V plug causing damage.
+It prevents you from connecting an American 110V device to the European 230V grid, causing potentially damage.
 It’s fail-safe.
-Though pretty many devices can deal with both voltages by now.
+It is good design that they are not interoperatable.
+Though most devices can deal with both voltages by now.

 An example of bad design is the USB 2 port.
 The USB cable looks symmetric on the outside but in reality, it is not.
 Someone once said you always needed 3 attempts to plug in a USB 2 device.
 The first time would have been right but you didn’t manage, the second time was the wrong way around and the third time you managed to plug it in.
 The USB 3 port has a much more user-friendly design.
 You can plug it in either way.
-The lanes can be either symetrical or asymetrical.
-The technicians implemented a solution that enabled both connections.
+The lanes can be connected either symetrically or asymetrically.
+The technicians implemented a solution that enabled both kind of connections.
 The two devices involved have to negotiate between each other how to use the different lanes of the cable.
-This was some extra work for the engineers, but once solved, it is a very convenient solution for the users.
+This was some extra work for the engineers.
+But once solved, it is a very convenient solution for the users.

 Another example are water tabs for showers, as already explained in the section on orthogonality.
 There are 2 tubes for cold and hot water where the plumber attached one valve each.
 This was a pain to use.
 It took quite a while to set the temperature correctly and once you changed the amount of water, the whole procedure started again.
 This was the engineer friendly solution, not the user friendly one.
 This was a bad interface.
 The new handles allow you to choose the amount of water and the temperature separately.
 This might be technically a little bit more complicated to implement but it’s so much more convenient to use.

 Notice how both solutions have 2 degrees of freedom.
 A mathematician would call this a coordinate transformation.
 With the old valve you and all other users had to do this transformation yourselves.
 With the new valve this is solved mechanically once and for all.

 I hope these simple examples gave you an idea what good interfaces are about.
 If you design an interface, you should always know your customers.
 What do they do?
 How do they think?
 How are they going to use your product?
 This is of utmost importance.
 A good interface is user centric.
 It represents the way the user thinks and hides all the technical details.

-Car engines are operating best around roughly 2000-3000rpm.
-At lower rotations the engine could not operate properly, running them faster makes them inefficient.
+Combustible car engines are operating best around roughly 2000-3000rpm.
+At lower rotations the engine could not operate properly, running them faster makes them inefficient and noisy.
 This problem is mitigated by the gear box that allows your car to operate at a wide range of velocities.
 Now there used to be a minor problem about the gear boxes.
 The user had to manually change the gear using a clutch.
 Most car drivers get the hang out of it quickly, but it is certainly not user friendly.
 Most car drivers only want to get to work, the restaurant, etc. They only want to change the speed of the car.
 They do not want to care about neither the gear box nor the clutch in their car!

 Now there is a well-known solution: automatic gears.
 A car can drive at any pace of choice and the automatic gear box will select the most suitable gear.
 Problem solved.
 You pay a little fee for the automatic gear but you’ll never have to think about it again.
-Now we only have to wait for self-driving cars in order to remove the steering wheel and the speed bar all together.
+You push the gas pedal to control the speed of your car and all the technical details are taken care of by the board electronics of your car.
+Now we only have to wait for self-driving cars in order to remove the steering wheel and the gas pedal all together.

 ## Code interfaces

 Once again, understanding interfaces in general will allow you to write much better code.
 It’s just the same as in the real world examples above.
 Try to follow the same principles.
 Figuring out what the user really wants, makes writing a well-designed interface quite easy.
-Writing some user code examples will help you a lot.
+Writing some user code examples will help you a lot, as you'll learn in section // ? // on test driven development (TDD).

 Always define an interface from the user perspective.
 What is it a user wants?
 How does he want to use your code?
 These are the important questions to ask.

 An interface that is designed from the engineers point of view is usually no good.
 It is designed from the wrong point of view.
 An engineers interface is easy to implement but not that easy to use as engineers look at what they have.
-They lack the visions of what they could have.
+They lack the vision of what they could have.
 Thus, they miss the point of a good interface.
 An engineers interface is like an old Nokia phone.
-It's shape and functionality was mostly given by the engineers.
-The designers were only allowed to smoothen the edges a little.
+It's shape and functionality was mostly determined by the engineers preferences.
+The designers had little to say and were only allowed to smoothen the edges a little.
 Meanwhile a good interface is more like an iPhone.
 Here is was the other way around.
 Designers told the engineers what they had to do and the solution was a phone with an interface that is easy to use.
+This is how you have to design your interfaces.
+You need someone with some vision on how your code should be used.
+Not some engineer who does a great job implementing the code but has no idea how to use it.

 Interfaces are everywhere.
-Every function or class has an external interface and uses several interfaces from other functions or classes.
+Every function // cite the chapter? // or class // cite the chapter? // has an external interface and uses several interfaces from other functions or classes.
 This is why understanding good interface design is paramount.
 Especially with classes it is hard to define a good interface that let's the user do what he wants without exposing too much of the internals of the class.
 But also with functions one has to consider how the function arguments should be ordered.

 ## APIs

-"With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody." - Hyrums law
+"With a sufficient number of users of an Application Programmable Interface (API), it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody." - Hyrums law

 If you are expecting a complete chapter explaining all the ins and outs of APIs, I'll have to disappoint you.
 This is a huge topic and I can only scratch the surface here.
 I will only explain some of the most important aspects of APIs that I could think of.

-The Application Programmable Interface (API) is an extremely important part of your software.
+An API is an extremely important part of your software.
 It is the public interface of your software.
 It is what everyone sees and uses from the outside.
 Everything we discussed in the interface section matters here as well, but in an API, it is really important to get everything right.
 Having a bad API will cost you a lot of money.
 People won’t buy your product if the user experience is bad.
 They rather go to the company next door and buy their software.
 "They support even emojis!"
 Yes, sadly enough, supporting emojis is important nowadays for business reasons.

 That was no joke by the way.
 Apple once had an important security fix in their latest update.
 They added new emojis to the update as emojis are the better motivation to install an update than a security fix.

 APIs are an extremely difficult topic.
 Not so much for technical reasons, but rather because you deal with users outside the company.
 They use your code hidden underneath the API.
 Every change you make in your code could potentially lead to a bug in your client’s code.
 Even fixing a small bug in your own code.
 When maintaining an API, you have exactly one task: Never ever break your clients code!
 Now you might think this is doable.
 But I can promise, you will get nightmares.

 You are always allowed to add new functionality as long as you don’t change the functionality implemented with the old syntax.
 The old code is guaranteed to run exactly the same way it did before, but you can use some new functionality as well.
 Vice versa you are never allowed to change or delete existing functionality.
 This would lead to compilation errors or, even worse, bugs in the user code.
 And that’s when customers go rampage.
 "Up to now the code worked and all of a sudden it fails.
 What the **** did you do?"
-If you don’t understand this harsh reaction, you never had a work colleague breaking your code once in a while.
+If you don’t understand this harsh reaction, you never had a work colleague randomly breaking your code once in a while.
 You would feel exactly the same.

 ### Adding more functionality